havardh/workflow/packages/workflow-layout/Readme.md

 `custom` is used to implement layout abstractions.
 See `workflow-layout-yoga` for an example of using the `custom` node to support css `Flexbox` using Yoga.
 All `custom` nodes implement a function which returns a sub-tree with nodes adhering to the rules of the `AFT`.
+The `AFT` is recursively evaluated to generate a valid `CFT`.

 ```
 const workspace = {